BikramKumar6928/markdown-cv/index.md

 ### Indian Institute of Technology, Dhanbad - Intern, 2018
   - Created modules on PHP framework for managing sports inventory and automating the inventory refilling process.
   - Created module to manage and track the grants coming to professors from different institutions for performing research and distribution of funds among the researchers.

-## Projects

-### Expense Management Application

-- Implemented a REST based Expense management system containing intricate ways to define an income/expense.

-### Utilities Application

-- Implemented a REST based application for maintaining To Do list and Workout planning based on different users.

 ## Technical Skills